Talent Tip #76: Believe It or Not: Talent Market is a Nonprofit

 Talent Market exists to address this critical need – to assist free-market 501(c)3s by identifying, evaluating, and placing the best and brightest individuals in key mid/senior and executive level roles within the liberty movement.
 In addition, Talent Market consults with nonprofits about a variety of issues related to talent.
-We work exclusively with free-market think tanks, policy organizations, and research centers dedicated to advancing the principles of limited government and free enterprise.
+We work exclusively with free-market think tanks, policy organizations, research centers, and capacity-building institutions dedicated to advancing the principles of limited government and free enterprise.

 Talent Market provides these services at no direct cost to our free-market nonprofit clients.
 We do this because we know the majority of our clients are operating on shoestring budgets and lack the resources to pay market rates for the capability we offer.
 In fact, the total private sector value of Talent Market’s placements to date is over $4 million!
 When you consider Talent Market’s lean and mean budget, it’s clear Talent Market is providing incredible bang for the buck for the liberty movement.

 Since Talent Market does not charge nonprofits for its services, it is only through the generosity of supporters that we continue our important work.
 Talent Market raises its own funds from individuals, organizations, and foundations.